bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ### Logging:

-Everything is being logged in memory, and there are some log stores such as Windows event logs, Visual Studio's console etc.
+Everything is being logged in memory, and there are some log stores such as Windows event logs, Visual Studio's console etc to make them permanent.

 Log contains lots of important data such as user info, machine info, app info etc. It has a key called "X-CorrelationId" (RequestId).
 When client receives an error, there is a X-CorrelationId stored in both response and log.